usnistgov/pft/pftiii/README.md

    - Library containing required implementations of methods from the [PFT III API].
 Submitted libraries must link against **but not include** this library.
+- [mineximpl]
+   - Starter code that wraps the MINEX III API with the PFT III API.
 - [nullimpl]
    - A stub library compliant with the [PFT III API] that can be used as a starting point for development.